IDAES/idaes-pse/docs/source/install.rst

 The following instructions assume that

-    * You have sudo privilege on your system
+    * You have sudo privilege on your system.
     * You have ``apt`` or may install it, or know how to adapt the instructions to a different package manager or how to install the packages directly. ``apt`` is default on Debian-based Linux distributions, including Ubuntu.
-    * You are on a computer+network that is allowed (by your sysadmins) to access and download the various packages and tools
+    * You are on a computer+network that is allowed (by your sysadmins) to access and download the various packages and tools, including the solvers from third-party sources.

-Install prerequisite system applications:
+Install `prerequisite system applications <#system-prerequisites>`_:

 .. code-block:: sh